 How do I pay?

-Payment method is cash or cheque, unless it is through your insurance company.
+Payment method is cash or card, unless it is through your insurance company.

 I have insurance, how does Prospect Physiotherapy get paid?